tmaxai/tmaxai.github.io/_posts/2019-02-19-Global-to-Local-Memory-Pointer-Networks-for-Task-Oriented_Dialogue_Systems.md

 ![](/assets/img/2019-02-19-Global-to-Local-Memory-Pointer-Networks-for-Task-Oriented_Dialogue_Systems/2.png)

-Table 1: An in-car assistant example on the navigation domain.
+Table: An in-car assistant example on the navigation domain.
 The left part is the KB informationand the right part is the conversation between a driver and our system

 **Triplet KB** :              {(*Tom's house, distance, **3 miles***) , .. , (*Starbucks, address, **792 Bedoin St***)}